StackVista/stackstate-docs/setup/upgrade-stackstate/stackpack-versions.md

 # StackPack versions

+The table below shows the versions of StackPacks chipped with each StackState release.
+Version numbers in **bold** have changed since the previous release and should be upgraded.
+Find out [how to upgrade a StackPack]().

 | StackPack | StackState<br />v4.2 | StackState<br />v4.1 | StackState<br />v4.0 |
 |:---|:---|:---|:---|
 | Autonomous Anomaly Detector | | | |